The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Conclusions and Future Directions

 As seen in Table \ref{tab:test_omol_ood_total}, the addition of \op{} data atop OMol25 data does not result in any significant degradation of performance on the OMol25 evaluations.
 The common level of theory of these two datasets and the complementary nature of the data accommodate broad performance with expressive models.
 However, a model trained only on \op{} does not contain comparable broad molecular chemical diversity or elemental/charge/spin distribution to OMol25 and so performs worse on or is inapplicable to many general molecular evaluation tasks.

-\section{Conclusions and future directions}
+\section{Conclusions and Future Directions}

-Open Polymers 2026 (\op{}) is the first large-scale open-source DFT dataset for MLIP training with a diverse range of synthetic polymer systems including linear copolymers, solvated polymers and reactive polymer structures.
-We show that models trained on \op{} and OMol25 have small errors versus reference DFT for both small molecule and polymer system predictions without the need for system-specific fitting.
+Open Polymers 2026 (\op{}) is the first large-scale open-source DFT dataset for MLIP training with a diverse range of polymer systems including linear copolymers, solvated polymers and reactive polymer structures.
+We show that models trained on \op{} and OMol25 have small errors versus reference DFT for both small molecule and polymer system predictions without the need for system-specific tuning.
 Further, \op{} data markedly improves model polymer energy predictions compared with models trained only on broad molecular data (i.e. OMol25) without causing any significant performance degradation on molecular prediction tasks in other domains.
-Additional analysis is currently underway to elucidate how performance improvements from \op{} are distributed across polymer categories as well as how \op{} data impacts model performance on specific chemical domains covered by OMol25.
-We are also finalizing a set of evaluations that seek to assess a model's ability to accurately predict local polymer structures and their interactions with nearby chemical moieties, with respect to DFT, to shed light on areas where future MLIP model architectures could meaningfully improve.
-Finally, we plan to examine how \op{} data impacts the capacity of models trained on \op{} to predict experimentally measured bulk polymer properties, leveraging the curated data in SimPoly.
+Our analysis of how performance improvements from \op{} are distributed across polymer categories reveals the most significant improvements arising from reactive polymer configurations, in addition to smaller, but meaningful improvements across other polymer structures.
+We develop polymer-specific evaluations that demonstrate that models accurately capture near DFT-quality polymer-polymer and polymer-solvent interactions, and that the accuracy of polymer-ion interactions particularly benefit from highly expressive models that are jointly trained on both small molecule and polymer datasets.
+The release of \op{} therefore serves to fill in an important gap in the FF and MLIP landscape whereby systems containing both polymeric and molecular species, and which may involve chemical reactivity, can be accurately simulated without requiring any additional model tuning.
+In the future, we plan to examine how \op{} data impacts the capacity of models trained on \op{} to predict experimentally measured bulk polymer properties, leveraging the curated data in SimPoly.

 By enhancing MLIP performance across polymer domains, we envision that \op{} could enable accurate atomistic simulations of polymer dynamics and reactivity, facilitating computational study of polymer membranes for fuel cells and separations, polymer degradation pathways and upcycling, and polymer synthesis with minimal up-front burden for users.
 To foster community engagement and accelerate the development of generalizable polymer models, we release the \op{} dataset with an open-source CC-BY-4.0 license at \url{https://huggingface.co/facebook/OMol25} and will update the OMol25 leaderboard with polymer-centric tests and evaluations in the near future.